 This gives a clear picture of your net worth and your current financial position vis-à-vis your objectives.
 It provides you with an idea of how far you are from your goal and what should be your run rate to achieve the desired objective.

 In other words, it helps in determining what is the expected rate of return, in the required number of years, needed for attaining the financial goal set by you.

 The third step in creating a sound financial plan is to develop a road map for your objectives.

 The essence of creating a financial plan is to take into consideration the short, medium and long term objectives.
-Investment is done accordingly, in options that do not hamper liquidity for the short and medium term whereas for long term investment, options are chosen keeping the long term perspective in mind which usher an increase in your invested capital.
+Investment is done accordingly, in options that do not hamper liquidity for the short and medium term whereas, for long term investment, options are chosen to keep the long term perspective in mind which usher an increase in your invested capital.